zhreshold/mxnet-ssd/README.md

 You can use the code to train/evaluate/test for object detection task.

-There is a pure cpp test end with zero dependence: [mxnet-ssd.cpp](https://github.com/zhreshold/mxnet-ssd.cpp)

 ### Disclaimer
 This is a re-implementation of original SSD which is based on caffe.
 The official repository is available [here](https://github.com/weiliu89/caffe/tree/ssd).